geronimo-iia/yoyo-indexima/README.md

 ## Usage

+### Hive connection

+1. backend ui must start with ```indexima://```
+2. If you have trouble to obtain an hive connection, please read http://dwgeek.com/guide-connecting-hiveserver2-using-python-pyhive.html/

+## Migration

 You could see a complete sample under 'example' folder.

-If your migrations script are under directory ```migration folder```:

-Note:
-- If you have trouble to obtain an hive connection, please read http://dwgeek.com/guide-connecting-hiveserver2-using-python-pyhive.html/
-- backend ui must start with ```indexima://```

 ### using python client